Wildflowers

 Kamchatka Rhododendron

-At first glance, the Kamchatka Rhododendron might resemble Dwarf Fireweed, but in fact it is significantly different on closer inspection.
+At first glance, the Kamchatka Rhododendron might resemble Dwarf Fireweed, but on closer inspection, it's actually significantly different.
 Blooming late-May to mid-June, this low-growing wildflower thrives on tundra slopes throughout the Seward Peninsula.

 Labrador Tea